outrunnl/dbcollect/SECURITY.md

 * A GPG signed RPM package is also available upon request
 * The _dbcollect_ package is a [Python zipapp](https://docs.python.org/3/library/zipapp.html#the-python-zip-application-archive-format) package.
 This is not a binary format but just a ZIP file containing the Python (and other) files that can be executed directly.
 You can unzip the _dbcollect_ package using standard unzip: ```unzip dbcollect``` to inspect the Python code.
 * All SQL*Plus scripts are located in the package's ```sql``` directory for further inspection.
-* Python version 2 is required to run the tools.
-Although Python 2 is no longer supported as of 2020, this is a deliberate choice because many systems run older OS versions and don't have Python 3 installed.
-Python 3 would require many users installing additional (RPM or OS) packages on their systems which is often not possible or desirable.
-Making _dbcollect_ work with both Python 2 and 3 - or alternatively, provide a separate Python 3 version - is on the todo list.
-Note that on RHEL 8, it does not work at all (to be fixed).

 ## Collected data